Exploring and playing with objects - treasure baskets and heuristic play

 - Giving your baby lots of time to hold, move and explore objects.

-- Sometimes be close by but quiet.
+- Sometimes being close by but quiet.
 At My First Five Years, we talk a lot about talking to your child and talking about the things that interest them.
 But sometimes being quiet and giving them time to really concentrate and become involved in what they are doing can support their learning too!

 - Let your toddler combine and explore objects and use things in different ways, perhaps pause before making a suggestion and see what they are going to do with an object.